 Photo courtesy: Amy Dellzell & Skyline Rotorua

 1/Take a dive

-One of my family’s first stops was Agroventures Adventure Park where you’ll find several adventure activities.
+One of my family’s first stops was Velocity Valley, formerly known as Agroventures Adventure Park, where you’ll find several adventure activities.
 My dad tried the Freefall Xtreme.
 It’s like iFly indoor skydiving in the States, but you do it outside.
 My mom and I hopped in a piloted Agrojet boat that went about 100 km per hour; that’s 62 miles per hour.
 It was fun, but nothing compared to the thrill of Swoop.
 It’s a giant rope swing where you’re pulled up to 141 feet off the ground and then dropped into a free fall before swinging out in an giant arc.
 Watch here.
 Admittedly, there was some mild swearing involved, but that’s been edited out.
 And despite the look of terror on my face, it was super cool!

 KidTripster Tip: Do the Swoop first before the line gets too long.